Child abductions in the Russo-Ukrainian war: Russia

-Zelenskiy said 371 deported Ukraine children have been returned by Russia.
-More than 19,000 children have been deported to Russia.
+In June 2025, during the Istanbul talks, Ukraine handed over a list of 339 children, which was a partial list of the nearly 20,000 children it said it had verified as abducted by Russia.
+Vladimir Medinsky, head of the Russian delegation, emphasized that this figure was far smaller than the reported 20,000.
+Medinsky also said that Russia would review the list, while insisting that "not a single child was abducted" and that many Ukrainian children had been "rescued from the combat zone.".
+On 23 July, Medinsky stated that the list of 339 children is being reviewed, saying that some have been returned to Ukraine, while the rest are being checked for the presence of legal guardians.

 United Nations

 UNICEF Emergency Programs Director Manuel Fontaine told CBS News that UNICEF was "looking into how we can track or help on that", though stating they did not have ability to investigate at the moment.

 Michelle Bachelet, the United Nations High Commissioner for Human Rights, announced on 15 June 2022 that her agency had started an investigation into allegations of children forcibly deported from Ukraine to the Russian Federation.

 On 15 March 2023, the Office of the United Nations High Commissioner for Human Rights (OHCHR) released a report declaring these forced transfers of children are illegal and a war crime.
 It broadly gave three categories of deported children: those who lost contact with their parents due to the Russian invasion, those who were separated when their parents were sent to a Russian filtration camp, and those who were in institutions.
 The report concluded:

 International humanitarian law prohibits the evacuation of children by a party to the armed conflict, with the exception of a temporary evacuation where compelling reasons relating to the health or medical treatment of the children or, except in occupied territory, their safety, so requires.
 The written consent of parents or legal guardians is required.
 In none of the situations which the Commission has examined, transfers of children appear to have satisfied the requirements set forth by international humanitarian law.
 The transfers were not justified by safety or medical reasons.
 There seems to be no indication that it was impossible to allow the children to relocate to territory under Ukrainian Government control...
 The Commission has concluded that the situations it has examined concerning the transfer and deportation of children, within Ukraine and to the Russian Federation respectively, violate international humanitarian law, and amount to a war crime.

+In March 2026, a UN inquiry found Russian forces guilty of war crimes and crimes against humanity, consisting of forcible transfer, deportation and enforced disappearance.